-Another positive aspect of the expedition mindset comes about over time, as person understands benefits of quality goods that won't fail in the field.
-Tables and chairs should be light and comfortable since you will use them three times a day for the length of your trek.
+day for the length of your trek.
 Also, since less weight means better fuel mileage, lighter materials mean more time staying remote and reduced trip cost.
 Lanterns that put out enough light and aren't destroyed by rough trail travel are very beneficial.
 Even something as simple as a nice pillow that packs small but feels full will help a night pass in bliss.

 So, the next time you see that 4wd covered in dust, make sure to check out the folks inside.
-Many times, the way you can tell they're overlanders, isn't the jerry cans sand ladders on outside of the rig but the relaxed smiles on faces inside, showing that their extended journey was done comfort & style.
+Many times, the way you can tell they're overlanders, isn't the jerry cans or sand ladders the on outside of the rig but the relaxed smiles on the faces inside, showing that their extended journey was done in comfort & style.